isradeleon/coraline/README.md

 ## Easy to install

-You may just install the framework from npm or download the current version from [here](https://github.com/isradeleon/coraline/releases/download/0.5.3/coralinecss.zip).
+You may just install the framework from npm or [download the current version here](https://github.com/isradeleon/coraline/releases/download/0.5.3/coralinecss.zip).
 Then just import the minified CSS and JS files into your project.

 ### NPM